pwmt/zathura/zathura.1.rst

   Scroll a full page left, down, up or right gg, G, nG
   Goto to the first, the last or to the nth page
+H, L
+  Goto top or bottom of the current page
 ^o, ^i
   Move backward and forward through the jump list
 ^j, ^k